LJOHN15/emergence/_posts/2021-09-27-same-place-different-perspective.md

   - Photography
 ---
 This will be about how my perspecttive of london has shifted after being away and then coming back with a new perspective oth figuarative and literal.

+To spend a lifetime in place, just to leave one Summer isn't an easy feat, especially when you have no idea if youll return or if theres any motivation in doing so.
+Pastures are not a